AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

 ___________

-Start the Virtual Machine and use your favourite browser to navigate to the web shell (port 12322) and Usermin (port 12323).
+Start the Virtual Machine and use your favourite browser to navigate to the web shell (port 12319) and Usermin (port 12323).

 XOR (⊕, Exclusive OR) operator
 ______________________________

-The XOR logical operator is the basis for OTP encryption.
+The XOR logical operator is the basis for One-Time Pad encryption.
 This is a very simple bitwise operator that essentially means 'either one, but not both'.

 ::